← Back to Blog

 Offset

-The start of a document is Offset::new(0), the position of W in Hello World is Offset::new(6), and the last character in a document is Offset::new(document.len() - 1).
+The start of a document is Offset::new(0), the position of W in Hello World is Offset::new(6), and the last character in a document is Offset::new(document.len() - 1), assuming that each character is a single byte.

 Offsets are particularly useful when dealing with operations that span multiple lines of text.
 Selections, for example: